arouel/uadetector/README.md

 ### Identifies over 400 robots

-On the Internet many robots are on their way to examine sites.
+In the Internet many robots are on their way to examine sites.
 A large number of robots can be detected with this library.

 ### Monthly updated